 If you have any questions, comments discoveries or discoveries, please post them in the comments.

 This site is where I keep a list of instructions for fun projects I've done, am working on, or draw inspiration from.
-I encourage everyone to get involved -- get up and make something!
+I encourage everyone to get involved — get up and do something!